alexandraraileanu-cloud/Portfolio-Risk-Management-Return-Prediction-using-Machine-Learning/README.md

 This project applies advanced **Machine Learning techniques** to predict portfolio returns and manage investment risk for a diversified portfolio of 10 US equities.
 The system achieved a **Root Mean Squared Error (RMSE) of 1.750%** using Random Forest, outperforming 9 other algorithms evaluated.

 Key Achievement:** Sharpe Ratio of 1.28, indicating strong risk-adjusted returns.

-(Please, have in consideration that this project is written in Spanish)
+(Please have in consideration that this project is written in Spanish)

 ---